 - Functional Features

-These features will become your users’ primary reason for using your app.
-Zoom, for instance, helps users create and manage a video-conferencing environment, and Canva enables them to create compelling graphics using customizable templates.
+These features will become your users’ primary reason for using your software product.
+Zoom, for instance, helps users create and manage a video-conferencing environment.
+While Canva enables them to create compelling graphics using customizable templates.

 - Data Analytics